UDCHEMFY - BSc (Hons) Chemistry (including foundation year)

 Students have access to the Learning Centre situated on the North campus.
 This has recently been comprehensively refurbished.
 It provides specific group study areas as well as access to a comprehensive and regularly reviewed range of textbooks, journals and online learning resources.
 In addition, there ‘all access’ areas on the ground floor of the Tower building and the green lounge in Benwell Road and the newly fitted interactive teaching spaces in the Roding building.
 These areas come with comfortable seating and IT facilities.

 As a science course, one of the principal aims is to improve the students’ understanding of the underlying theoretical constructs underpinning modern chemical innovation.
 The course also aims to explore the influence of molecular structure on the properties of materials.
 Students will also develop an awareness of the mechanisms involved in chemical reactions.
 Apart from theoretical considerations, the course aims to enhance the intellectual and practical skills necessary for the collection, analysis, interpretation and understanding of chemical data in order to produce a competent and employable laboratory-based scientist.
 More generally, the course aims to develop an awareness of the ethical implications of modern scientific work and develop skills of self-evaluation and analysis to enhance career development.
+This approach will enable students to feel a sense of belonging at London Met and encourage student engagement with their learning and the opportunities offered by the University.
+It will also give students opportunities to share experiences whilst encouraging reflection on individual values, developing understanding of their response to wider world issues.

 Course learning outcomes